Western Terrestrial Garter Snake

 |Range||Alberta, Arizona, Baja California, British Columbia, California, Colorado, Idaho, Montana, Nebraska, Nevada, New Mexico, Oklahoma, Oregon, Saskatchewan, South Dakota, Utah, Washington, Wyoming|

 |Search for This Species|

 Note: These species pages are in various stages of completion.
 Some are basically finished; others are very much under construction.
 Please be patient while I work on this section.

 A widespread and adaptable snake found across the western half of North America, Thamnophis elegans has been recorded from sea level to high elevations.
 It has possibly the widest prey preferences of any natricine: it will eat amphibians, earthworms, fish, mammals and other reptiles.

-Up to six subspecies of Thamnophis elegans have been recognized; three of the five found in the U.S. and Canada, however, are not recognized by Collins on the basis of recent research.
+Up to six subspecies of Thamnophis elegans have been recognized; several of them are not recognized by all authorities on the basis of recent research.

-- Thamnophis elegans arizonae Tanner and Lowe, 1989
+- Arizona Garter Snake, Thamnophis elegans arizonae Tanner and Lowe, 1989

-- Thamnophis elegans vascotanneri Tanner and Lowe, 1989
+- Upper Basin Garter Snake, T. e. vascotanneri Tanner and Lowe, 1989

 The Klamath Garter Snake, Thamnophis elegans biscutatus (Cope, 1883), is now considered an intergrade of T. e. elegans and T. e. vagrans.
 Dark-coloured populations from the Puget Sound area, once classified as Thamnophis elegans nigrescens Johnson, 1947, are now considered T. e. vagrans.